tzmanish/ModConfigMenu/README.md

 them on the fly.

 Features:
- - UI for toggling boolean values
+ - UI for boolean values toggle
+ - UI for adjustment of numerical values
  - Minimal setup

 Settings are saved in your save file, so they're only